vishvAsa/AgamaH/AryaH/hinduism/social-cultivation/violence/articles/Sacred-ground_Bakker/04_References_and_Index.md

 Commemoration Volume.
 Muirabad/Allahabaḍpp.
 127–135.

-1991 The Footprints of the Lorḍin: Diana L. Eck and Fran¸coise Mallison (eds.), Devotion Divine.
+1991 The Footprints of the Lorḍin: Diana ḶEck and Fran¸coise Mallison (eds.), Devotion Divine.
 Bhakti Traditions from the Regions of India.
 Studies in

 Honour of Charlotte Vaudeville.
 Groningen Oriental Studies VIII.